0xsequence/design-system/README.md

 ### Use

+Import the styles at the root of your app

+`import '@0xsequence/design-system/styles'`

-Import components you want into your UI
+Then import components you want into your UI

 `import { Box, Text, Button } from '@0xsequence/design-system'`